 For a more comfortable journey from Naples, consider the tourist-focused Campania Express (April-October only).
 At €15 one-way, it offers guaranteed seating and fewer stops, which is a welcome upgrade if you’re visiting during peak season.

-Book your morning high-speed train in advance to secure the best fares, but consider leaving your return time flexible.
+Tip: Book your morning high-speed train in advance to secure the best fares, but consider leaving your return time flexible.
 You can easily purchase your return ticket at Naples station when you’re ready to head back to Rome.
 If you’re worried about the fast trains selling out in peak season, do reserve in advance.
 However, do also know that you won’t be left stranded, as you’ll always be able to pick up a ticket for the (much slower) regional train.

 Alternative Transport Options